Metropolitan State University: History

-The institution was founded in 1971 as Minnesota Metropolitan State College with a mission to educate non-traditional students from the Twin Cities metropolitan area whose needs were not served by other existing institutions like the University of Minnesota.
-David E. Sweet was appointed the university's first president and the school, with offices above a drug store in downtown St. Paul, admitted the first class of 50 students in 1972.
-The university did not have a campus and offered classes in rented space throughout the Twin Cities (Minneapolis-St. Paul) metropolitan area.
+The institution was founded in 1971 as Minnesota Metropolitan State College with a mission to educate non-traditional students from the Twin Cities metropolitan area whose needs were not served by other existing institutions.
+David E. Sweet was appointed the university's first president and the school, with offices above a drugstore in downtown St. Paul, admitted the first class of 50 students in 1972.
+The university had no campus and held classes in rented space throughout the Twin Cities metropolitan area.
 When Metropolitan State began, it was a college for working adults.
-It was strictly an upper-division college where students could only complete their junior and senior years of academic study.
+It was strictly an upper-division college where students could complete only their junior and senior years of academic study.
 The university initially followed a non-traditional course: it offered competence-based learning whereby students were recognized for learning gained outside the classroom—including prior learning through experience.
 Letter grades were available, but they were always optional.
-Instead of mandatory letter grades instructors wrote 'narrative evaluations' and recorded only what students "knew and could do."
 Students designed their own degree plans.
-Most of the teaching was done by 'community faculty' who held advanced degrees and had extensive practical experience in their respective fields.

-During the 1980s, enrollment grew from around 1,000 students to over 2,500 students.
+During the 1980s, enrollment grew from around 1,000 students to over 2,500.
 The university expanded its programs to 30 baccalaureate programs as the state increased funding for the institution.